Houstoten/The-Batch-MultimodalRAG/README.md

 ### For images

 Images required descriptions, so I used `gpt-4o` model to describe each.
 I also added article context to the query, so image descriptions were more related.
-Look [https://www.kaggle.com/code/ivanhusarov/preprocess-image-descriptions](https://www.kaggle.com/code/ivanhusarov/preprocess-image-descriptions).
+Look [app/modules/image_processor/image_describer.py](app/modules/image_processor/image_describer.py).
-In this notebook I checked difference in image/article dataset and already generated descriptions.
-As a result, this notebook updates image another descriptions dataset.
+Here code checks the difference in image/article dataset and already generated descriptions.
+As a result, this part of code updates another image descriptions dataset.
 Look [https://www.kaggle.com/code/ivanhusarov/preprocess-image-descriptions](https://www.kaggle.com/code/ivanhusarov/preprocess-image-descriptions).

 ### For articles